Ubaldo Jiménez: Professional career

+Minor leagues

+Jiménez signed with the Colorado Rockies on April 25, 2001, for $50,000 in part because they allowed him to skip training to finish high school.
+Jiménez made his professional debut in 2002 with the Casper Rockies.
+He missed most of the 2004 season with a stress reaction in his throwing shoulder.

-Colorado Rockies
+Colorado Rockies (2006–2011)

 2006-2008

 Jiménez made his MLB debut on September 26, 2006.
 He came in as a relief pitcher for the Colorado Rockies during the eighth inning of an 11–4 home loss to the Los Angeles Dodgers.
 He allowed two hits and no runs.
-He would make his first MLB start on October 1 against the Chicago Cubs on the road, which was the last game of the regular season.
-Jiménez allowed three hits and three earned runs over a span of 6 2/3 innings in an 8–5 loss.
+He made his first MLB start on October 1, the last game of the regular season, against the Chicago Cubs at Wrigley Field.
+Jiménez allowed three hits and three earned runs over 6 2/3 innings in an 8–5 loss.
 He didn't receive a decision for the game.

-Jiménez earned his first MLB win on July 29, 2007, at home against the Los Angeles Dodgers.
+Jiménez started the 2007 season back in the minors but was promoted to the Rockies in July.
+He earned his first MLB win on July 29, at home against the Dodgers.
 He pitched six innings, giving up four hits and two earned runs.
-The Rockies won the game, 9–6.
-On September 5, he gained the distinction of giving up Barry Bonds's 762nd and final career home run.
-Jiménez made his Major League Baseball postseason debut on October 6 during Game 3 of the 2007 National League Division Series in Colorado against the Philadelphia Phillies.
-He started the game and pitched six innings, allowing three hits and one earned run, as part of a 2–1 victory (the win gave the Rockies a series sweep over the Phillies).
+The Rockies won, 9–6.
+On September 5, he gave up Barry Bonds's 762nd and final career home run.
+Jiménez made his MLB postseason debut on October 6 during Game 3 of the National League (NL) Division Series in Colorado against the Philadelphia Phillies.
+He started the game and pitched six innings, allowing three hits and one earned run, as part of a 2–1 victory, finishing off a series sweep.
 However, Jiménez didn't receive a decision for the game.
-He started his second consecutive game of the postseason on October 12, which was Game 2 of the 2007 National League Championship Series against the Arizona Diamondbacks on the road.
+He started his second postseason game on October 12, in Game 2 of the NL Championship Series against the Arizona Diamondbacks on the road.
 He pitched five innings, giving up one hit and one earned run.
-The Rockies would eventually win the game, 3–2, but Jiménez received his second straight postseason no-decision.
-Colorado swept Arizona and faced the Boston Red Sox in the 2007 World Series.
+The Rockies would eventually win the game, 3–2, but Jiménez received his second consecutive postseason no-decision.
+Colorado swept Arizona and faced the Boston Red Sox in the World Series.
 Jiménez started Game 2, suffering a 2–1 loss in Boston.
 He allowed three hits and two earned runs in 4 2/3 innings.
 Boston went on to sweep Colorado.

 In 2008, Jiménez went 12–12 with a 3.99 earned run average.
 His 34 starts led the National League.
-He threw the fastest fastball among starters in the Major Leagues, averaging 94.9 mph.
+He threw the fastest fastball among starters in the majors, averaging 94.9 mph.